RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

-    No extra steps are necessary in this version of the Shop Quiz: Product Recommendation Quiz.
+    No extra steps are necessary in this version of the RevenueHunt Product Recommendation Quiz.
 The right quiz will already be loaded based on the market it was assigned to.

 === "WooCommerce"